 - Although steadily declining in importance on the commercial banking system’s balance sheet, such deposits nonetheless remain an important source of funds.
 In fact, privately owned demand deposits in the 1990s equaled over 30 percent of total deposits.

 - The two most important suppliers of demand deposits to commercial banks are households and non-financial businesses.
 Households owned 35 percent of total private demand balances, while non-financial businesses owned 50 percent in the United States of America.

 - Demand deposits offer high liquidity than any other deposit products offer.
-It’s a readily available source of cash for individuals and business.
+It’s a readily available source of cash for individuals and businesses.
 Though the rate of return is lower, it offers a risk-free return.

-This has been a guide to what is Demand Deposit and its meaning.
+This article has been a guide to what is Demand Deposit and its meaning.
 Here we discuss the types of demand deposit along with an example, advantages, and disadvantages.
 You can learn more from the following articles –